ushahidi/platform-client/README.md

 ### I'm a developer, should I contribute to Ushahidi 3.x?

-We would love your help, but the platform is in heavy development with a rapid rate of change.
-If you're keen to help build something awesome, and happy to get deep into the core workings... then yes!
-Read about [getting involved](https://wiki.ushahidi.com/display/WIKI/Ushahidi+v3.x+-+Getting+Involved) page.
+Yes!
+Development moves pretty quickly but the tech stack is getting more and more stable.
+If you're keen to help build something awesome, [jump on board](https://www.ushahidi.com/support/get-involved)..
-Most of our active development happens on the [Ushahidi Phabricator](https://phabricator.ushahidi.com/).
-If you haven't used Phabricator before, read [Phab Help](https://phabricator.ushahidi.com/w/help/phabricator/) after you sign up.